 Add the Crunchy Potato Chip Topping

-If using your CrispLid, add the potato chip topping and the rest of the cheese and follow the timing instructions on the recipe card below.
+If using a CrispLid, add the potato chip topping and the rest of the cheese and follow the timing instructions on the recipe card below.
 If using the oven to crisp the topping, transfer the pasta to a baking dish and then add the topping.
 Bake it according to the instructions below.
 Once the crispy topping is golden, remove the CrispLid from the Instant Pot or remove the baking dish from the oven and serve and enjoy!

 I know you and your family will love my easy Instant Pot Tuna Casserole!
 Let me know in the comments when you make it and don’t forget to give it a star rating!